MOS: Mitigating Optical-SAR Modality Gap for Cross-Modal Ship Re-Identification¶

 Key Designs¶

-Category-level Modality Alignment Loss (CMAL):
+2. Category-level Modality Alignment Loss (CMAL): Aligning per-identity distributions

-Cross-modal Data Generation and Feature Fusion (CDGF):
+3. Cross-modal Generation and Feature Fusion (CDGF): Generating the "other modality" at inference

 Loss & Training¶